nagarajparshaveni12/Zomato_sales_Analysis/README.md

 Data Analysis:
 Use statistical methods and data visualization tools (e.g., Python with Pandas and Matplotlib) to analyze the data.
-Generate insights based on the predefined questions.
+Generated insights based on the predefined questions.

 Reporting:
 Compile findings into a structured report highlighting key insights and recommendations based on customer behavior.